BitEscrow/escrow-sdk/README.md

 }
 ```

-Once the vm has settled on a spending path, the server will complete the related signatute for each deposit, then broadcast a final transaction to close the contract.
+Once the CVM has settled on a spending path, the server will complete the related signatute for each deposit, then close the contract with a final settlement transaction.

-The proposal, covenants, statements, and commit history all combine to create a fully-auditable proof of execution for the contract.
-This proof covers how the contract should execute at any moment, with zero ambiguity.
+The proposal, covenants, statements, and commit history all combine to create an auditable proof of execution for the contract.
+This proof covers how the contract must execute in any scenario, with zero ambiguity.

 Every contract settled on mainnet will be backed by a valid proof of execution in order to maintain our reputation as an escrow server.

-### Protocol Flow
+### Protocol Flow Examples

 > **Scenario**: Sales agreement between a buyer (alice) and seller (bob) with third-party (carol) arbitration.